benkeen/generatedata/README.md

 tag: https://github.com/benkeen/generatedata/releases

 ## Requirements
-- PHP 5.3 or any later version of PHP 5. *Doesn't currently support PHP 7.
-3.3.0 is currently in dev that will support it.*
+- PHP 5.3 or any later version of PHP 5. *Uses mysqli_* which is disabled in default installations of PHP 7.
+Version 3.3.0 is currently in dev that moves the DB connection layer to PDO.*
 - MySQL 4.1.3 or later

 ## How to Install / Documentation